glmck13/AskPi/README.md

 2. a command processing engine
 3. a text-to-speech (TTS) utility

 Once the STT part is solved, the other components of the solution are relatively easy to address.
-Aay scripting language can handle #2, while pico2wave/espeak/etc. are viable alternatives for TTS.
+Any scripting language can handle #2, while pico2wave/espeak/etc. are viable alternatives for TTS.
+The difficulty is in trying to implement a stand-alone STT service on the Pi that's halway decent.
+Moreover, a mechanism must be designed to detect when a user starts & stops speaking.